rocky/python-xasm/README.rst

 * Foil uncompyle6_ in being able to disassemble bytecode

 This will support bytecodes from Python version 1.5 to 3.6 or so.
-Currently though only 2.6, 2.7 and 3.4 are planned.

 The code requires Python 2.7 or later.